 Nearly 25 years later, he’s busier than ever.

 Kellerman, 54, patented a device that can help nearly every household across the world.

 He developed The Zip Quicker, which makes for an easier – and much neater – process of putting foods and liquids into a Ziploc bag.

 I was asking God what my future would be.
 Would I be able to work or take care of my family?”
 Kellerman said.

 He sustained a few spells over the next 10 years, but always bounced back.

 The situation changed.
 He went from walking with use of a cane to using a wheelchair, to ultimately being bedridden for the past three years.

-He has not left the house in two years, and that was for the wedding of daughter Yvonne, who got married at St. Mary’s Catholic Church in New Roads.
+He has not left the house in two years, and that was for the wedding of his daughter Yvonne, who got married at St. Mary’s Catholic Church in New Roads.

 “I have not left my house since then,” he said.
-“They push me on the back porch, into the living room, but it’s just too much damned trouble to get me in the wheelchair, and the (wheelchair) is too painful for me sitting.
+“They push me on the back porch, into the living room, but it’s just too much trouble to get me in the wheelchair, and the (wheelchair) is too painful for me sitting.
 I’m best off staying in the bed.”

-Kellerman said he is all but paralyzed, although he still has use of his right arm and hand.
+Kellerman said he is all but paralyzed, although he still has limited use of his right arm and hand.